-I had a comment on a recent post at Health Central that described an experience the writer called dissociative.
+I had a comment on a post at Health Central that described an experience the writer called dissociative.

 During a therapy session she had become so remote that she couldn’t focus on the discussion or even remember in mid-sentence what she’d been saying.
 She wasn’t fully present and couldn’t bring herself to come back into the therapist’s office.